sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_How-tos/Troubleshooting_Guide.md

 3004

-Time-to-live value provided is less than zero or more than the allowed maximum.
+The time-to-live value provided is less than zero or more than the allowed maximum.

 The message's [Time to Live](http://developer.android.com/google/gcm/adv.html#ttl) (expiration date) value is invalid.
 This error is uncommon if you are using the [Modules.CloudPush](#!/api/Modules.CloudPush) module.

 3005

-Payload is longer than the maximum allowed size of 4096 bytes.
+The payload is longer than the maximum allowed size of 4096 bytes.

 FCM limits push notification payload size to 4096 bytes; try reducing the JSON message size and sending it again.